johnsamuelwrites/ShExStatements/README.md

 Check the URL `http://127.0.0.1:5000/`

 ## API
-ShExStatements also has an API to generate ShEx from CSV and is described here [here](./docs/api.md).
+ShExStatements also has an API to generate ShEx from CSV and is described [here](https://github.com/johnsamuelwrites/ShExStatements/tree/master/docs/api.md).

 ## Demonstration
 Online demonstrations are also available: